mozilla-services/socorro/docs/dev.rst

   # Copy that data from the host into the localstack s3 container
   app@socorro:/app$ bin/socorro_aws_s3.sh sync ./crashdata s3://dev-bucket/

+  # if using CLOUD_PROVIDER=AWS (default)
-  # Add all the crash ids to the queue
+  # Add all the crash ids to the sqs queue
   app@socorro:/app$ cat crashids.txt | socorro-cmd sqs publish local-dev-standard

+  # or if using CLOUD_PROVIDER=GCP
+  # Add all the crash ids to the pubsub topic
+  app@socorro:/app$ cat crashids.txt | socorro-cmd pubsub publish local-standard-topic

   # Then exit the container
   app@socorro:/app$ exit